hci-a-if-its-2019/assignment-1-rahmsofyan/README.md

 Proposals which will discuss in that forum is from surabaya people.
 They can watching over about all proposals that had been submitted to goverment , and keep their eye upon their proposal actualization.
 Main of this site is display proposals in tables that consist of no,name of proposals "usulan fisik/non fisik" ,budget "Plafon Anggaran", unit "satuan".
 Another feature is administator's feature which can only access by their institution  team.
 ## Instruction Script
-1.Try to Find "Lapangan Voly"
+1.Try to Find "Lapangan Voly"\n
-2.Try to Find "Paving"
+2.Try to Find "Paving"\n
-3.Try to Find  Lowest "Anggaran Platform"
+3.Try to Find  Lowest "Anggaran Platform"\n
-4.Try to Find  Lowest "Anggaran Platform"
+4.Try to Find  Lowest "Anggaran Platform"\n
-5.Try to search data in Kecamatan:Kenjeran Pekerjaan: Sumur kebakaran Dinas:Dinas Kebakaran 6.Try to add "Usulan"
+5.Try to search data in Kecamatan:Kenjeran Pekerjaan: Sumur kebakaran Dinas:Dinas Kebakaran\n
+6.Try to add "Usulan"\n
-7.Try to edit "Usulan"
+7.Try to edit "Usulan"\n
-8.Try to delete "Usulan"
+8.Try to delete "Usulan"\n

 ## User Description
 Female